CompOpt4Apps/AthanPumaDemo/README.md

 **This is not where scripts are run**.
 To learn more about executing scripts look [here](#run-scripts-on-puma)

 To **move files** between your local machine and Puma I you can:
-* Create a **GitHub** repositiory to push and pull files
+* Create a **GitHub** repository to push and pull files
 * Move files from **local-->HPC** using  ```$ scp -rp filenameordirectory NetId@filexfer.hpc.arizona.edu:subdirectory```
 * Move files from **HPC-->local** ```$ scp -rp NetId@filexfer.hpc.arizona.edu:filenameordirectory .```

-Now that your account is associoated with a sponsor group, you are granted access to the resources of that group.
+Now that your account is associated with a sponsor group, you are granted access to the resources of that group.
 Each group has a monthly allocation of 70000 standard CPU hours on Puma and when you run a job, the hours used are deducted from your group’s account.
 For example, if you run a job for one hour using 5 CPUs, 5 CPU hours will be charged.

-You can view the your sponsor groups used and remaining hours by using the command:
+You can view your sponsor groups used and remaining hours by using the command:

 ```$ va```